Cycling Accident Claims

 Cycling Accident Claims: FAQs

-We would always recommend that some sort of insurance covers your bike and accessories away from your house.
+We would always recommend that some sort of insurance is useful, especially if it covers your bike and accessories away from your house.
 That’s because if you’re partially at fault, you might only be able to recover a percentage of the cost of the damaged items.
 In addition, you’ll probably have to wait until the end of your case to recover that outlay, and you’ll only be able to claim the current value of your bike, not a shiny new replacement.
-Claims involving potholes are also difficult to win, so don’t rely on a successful claim to cover the cost of that new bike.

 What happens if the accident is my fault?

 It’s rare that a cyclist is totally at fault for an accident, but if you hit a pedestrian, you could be faced with a claim.
-Remember, liability can be split between two parties when it comes to fault, and this is often the case with pedestrians.
-If you think you were partly at fault, don’t admit anything at the time, and when you get home, write down what happened and sign it.
+Remember, liability can be split between two parties regarding fault, which is often the case with pedestrians.
+If you think you were in any way to blame, don’t say anything rash at the time, and when you get home, write down what happened and sign it.
 If you have insurance, report it to them immediately.
 If you don’t and are hit with a claim, don’t bury your head in the sand; contact a solicitor as soon as possible.

 -